NicolBolas/Proposal-Ideas/Stateless Subobjects.md

 The `stateless` property applies to the struct declaration, not the variable.
 As such, `decltype(varName)` will be a stateless type if `Data` is a stateless type.
 Such declarations can only be made as non-static data members.

-## Implementation and Restrictions

-In a perfect world, the above would be the only restrictions on stateless types.
-C++ of course is never perfect.
+## Unique identity rule {#unique_rule}

+Any class which contains a subobject which is stateless (directly or indirectly) is subject to the unique identity rule.
+The goal of this rule is to ensure that each object within a struct has [unique identity](#identity) while fulfilling the layout needs of being `stateless`.
+This rule is as follows.

+For every subobject, recursively, of a class `T`, if that subobject is declared `stateless`, and that subobject is not of a `stateless` type, then look through `T`'s subobjects, recursively.
+If there is another subobject of that type, and that subobject is created from a different subobject *declaration*, then `T` violates the unique identity rule.

+Note that "different subobject declaration" means the following:

+    struct empty {};
+	struct holder { stateless empty e; };

+	struct data
+	{
+		holder h1;
+		holder h2;
+	};

+`h2.e` does not cause a violation of the unique identity rule.
+The reason being that `h1.e` and `h2.e` both come from the same declaration: the definition of `holder`.

+By contrast, these would be illegal:

+	struct data2
+	{
+		holder h1;
+		empty e2; //Same type as `h1::e`, but different declaration.
+	};

+	struct data2a
+	{
+		holder h1;
+		stateless holder h2; //Same type as `h1`, but different declaration.
+	};

+Do note that the identity rule works even for derived classes and arrays of types that contain stateless subobjects:

+	struct data3 : public holder
+	{
+		holder h2;
+		holder hs[40];
+	};

+This works because of standard layout rules.
+Or rather, because `data3` is *not* standard layout.
+Because of that, `data3::holder` and `data::h2` must have distinct addresses.
+And therefore, their stateless subobjects will as well.

+This does forbid many cases that theoretically could work.
+It may be possible to come up with more complex forms of this rule that allow stateless subobjects to be used in more places.
+But with added complexity comes the chance to get something wrong.

+# Design rationale

+A number of restrictions on the use of stateless types come from implementation restrictions or the needs of basic C++ assumptions about types.
+This section goes into detail about some of the rationales for the design decisions, as well as alternatives that were discarded.

-### Memory locations
+## Memory locations

 In C++ as it currently stands, every object needs to have a memory location.
-And two separate objects of unrelated types cannot have the *same* memory location.
+And in most cases two separate objects of unrelated types cannot have the *same* memory location.

 Stateless subobojects effectively have to be able to break this rule.
 The memory location of a stateless subobject is more or less irrelevant.
 Since the type is stateless, there is no independent state to access.
-So one instance is functionally no different from another.[^2]
+So one instance is functionally no different from another (pursuant to the [unique identity rule](#identity)).

 As such, the general idea is that a stateless subobject could have any address within the storage of the object which contains it.
 This means that a stateless subobject can have the same address as any other subobject in its containing object's type.
+The standard has rules for zero-sized subobjects ([intro.object]/5-6).
+At present, only base classes can qualify ([class]/4), but we can build on the existing infrastructure for stateless subobjects.

 This is not really an implementation problem, since stateless subobojects by their very nature have no state to access.
 As such, the specific address of their `this` pointer is irrelevant.
 What we need, standard-wise, is to modify the rules for accessing objects and aliasing to allow a stateless subobject to have the same address as *any* other object.
 Because stateless objects have no value to access, we may not even need to change [basic.lval]/10.